izedomi/blinqpay-assessment/README.md

 - Video post content plays if fully visible and stops playing once user scrolls past it
 - Simple toast message when there is no internet connection
 - Caching: Users can navigate the application without the internet connection.
 See posts and users list from local cache.
-- Sync data once internet is restored
+- Data synchronization once internet is restored
 - Personal profile and engagements
 - See a blinqer's profile
 - Dark and Light theme mode selection for users